-In 1974, South Dakota came out with a screened graphic plate that was the first of its kind.
-But it was America’s Bicentennial – the 200th birthday – that inspired many states to issue new colorful graphic passenger plates to celebrate, ushering in a new era of license plates.
+On the heels of South Dakota’s landmark 1974 graphic base, America’s Bicentennial inspired many states to issue new colorful graphic passenger plates to celebrate the milestone.
 They all shared at least one of several elements: a red, white, and blue color scheme; screened graphics; the Bicentennial logo; or the word “Bicentennial” in the slogan.